 top of page

-Our free Playbooks give students, educators, parents, and community leaders simple tools to spark kindness and inclusion.
-Created by teen leaders in our Kindness Ambassador Leadership Program, they draw from real experiences launching the Magical Tennis Club, Magical Tennis & Friendship Camp and the Magical Friendship Club.
+Our free Playbooks below give students, educators, parents, and community leaders simple tools to spark kindness and inclusion.
+Created by teen leaders in our Kindness Ambassador Leadership Program, they draw from real experiences launching the Magical Tennis Club, Magical Tennis & Friendship Camp, and the Magical Friendship Club.
 Now, their learnings can help you build something magical in your own school or community.
-We're hear to guide you as you get something started.
-Let's keep the wave of kindness and belonging going strong.
+We're here to guide you as you get started.
+Email us with your ideas or questions!

 IMG_2851.jpeg